-If you don’t want to do your own backups, then hire a professional, or use WordPress backup plugins.
+If you don’t want to do your own site backups, then consider hiring the services of a professional, or use backup plugins.

-- You can read about a WordPress backup plugin that we recommend using to completely automate your backups here: Backup, Clone & Keep Your WP Websites And Blogs Protected With Backup Creator Plugin For WP
+- You can read about a WordPress backup plugin that can fully automate your site backups here: Back Up, Duplicate & Protect Your WP Web Site With Backup Creator Plugin For WP

 - For professional WordPress help and technical support, see our WordPress Services Directory

 How To Fix WordPress Database Is Too Large To Back Up Issue